Need Help Choosing?

 - Merchant accounts: Helcim uses Elavon as their backend processor.
 This arrangement gives you access to Elavon’s robust set of special features, but at a lower cost than you’d probably get if you set up a merchant account with them directly.
 Be aware that your contract documents will be from both Helcim and Elavon.
 While Elavon just takes care of processing your transactions, Helcim handles all other aspects of your account, including customer service and monthly billing statements.

 - Credit card terminals: For US merchants, Helcim recommends buying your terminal outright.
-They offer several models for sale, including the Ingenico iCT220, iWL220, and iWL250 models.
-They can also set you up with the super-fancy (but also super-expensive) Poynt Smart Terminal.
+They offer several models for sale, including the Ingenico iCT220 ($199), iWL220 ($549), and iWL250 ($549) models.
 All these terminals are EMV-compliant and can also support NFC-based payment methods (such as Apple Pay).
+Note that the iWL250 wireless terminal also requires a $17.00 per month wireless data plan.
 If you already have a terminal, they can reprogram it for free, as long as it’s compatible with their system and EMV-capable.
-If you need to upgrade, Helcim can exchange your existing terminal for a refurbished, pre-programmed model for $75.00.
+If you need to upgrade, Helcim’s Terminal Exchange Program will exchange your existing terminal for a refurbished, pre-programmed model for $79.00.
 Note that in Canada, EMV terminals are not designed to be transferred or resold, so they offer month-to-month terminal rentals instead.
 This is not the same thing as a terminal lease, and far more affordable.

-- Mobile processing: Helcim’s mobile system uses a magstripe card reader and their proprietary Helcim Commerce Mobile app.
-The app is available for both iOS and Android.
-The card reader, which costs $30.00 per unit, plugs into your smartphone or tablet’s headphone jack and is currently magstripe-only.
-With newer smartphones ditching the headphone jack and EMV credit cards being the current standard, we’re hopeful that Helcim will release an EMV-compliant, Bluetooth-enabled card reader in the near future.
-Mobile accounts require a $12.00 monthly fee, but the interchange-plus rates are low enough that most merchants will save money over Square’s high flat-rate pricing.
+- Mobile processing: For on-the-go payments, Helcim Commerce includes the Helcim Commerce Mobile app and the Helcim Card Reader.
+The free app is available for both iOS and Android.
+The card reader, which costs $30.00 per unit, plugs into your smartphone or tablet’s headphone jack and is magstripe-only.
+With newer smartphones ditching the headphone jack and EMV credit cards being the current standard, we would really like to see Helcim release an EMV-compliant, Bluetooth-enabled card reader in the near future.

 - American Express OptBlue® Acceptance: This program allows merchants to process American Express transactions at interchange-plus rates.
 While it’s not a unique feature, most merchant account providers do not advertise it.